tinify/wordpress-plugin/readme.txt

 4. Register for an API key on https://tinypng.com/developers.
 5. Configure the API key in the Settings -> Media page.
 6. Upload an image and see it be compressed!

+== Screenshots ==

+1. Enter your TinyPNG or TinyJPG API key and configure the image sizes you would like to have compressed.
+2. See how much space TinyPNG has saved you from the media browser!
+3. Bulk compress existing images after installing the plugin or when additional sizes have to be compressed.
+4. Compress individual images in case additional sizes have to be compressed.

 == Changelog ==